-The College of Nursing works in colloboration with Northlands College to provide student services and classroom space for our northern students.
-For more information on the northern nursing program, please call Northlands College at 1-888-311-1185, or the University of Saskatchewan Aboriginal Nursing Advisor located in Prince Albert.
+The College of Nursing works in collaboration with Northlands College to provide student services and classroom space for our northern students.
+For more information on the northern nursing program, please call Northlands College at 1-888-311-1185, or contact the University of Saskatchewan UCAN Nursing Advisor located in Prince Albert.

 Northern Nursing Program FAQs

-Like all University of Saskatchewan nursing students, northern students must complete a pre-professional first year of Arts and Science courses before being admitted into the College for three more years of Nursing classes.
-In the NAD, the pre-professional year can be taken at Northlands College sites in La Ronge, Île-à-la-Crosse, Buffalo Narrows or Creighton, as well as at the NORTEP/NORPAC campus in La Ronge.
+Like all University of Saskatchewan nursing students, northern students must complete a pre-professional first year of Arts and Science courses before being admitted into the College for three more years of nursing-specific classes.
+In the NAD, the pre-professional year can be taken at Northlands College sites in La Ronge, Île-à-la-Crosse, Buffalo Narrows or Creighton.

 Students must have English A30 and B30, Chemistry 30, Biology 30 and Math 30 (Foundations of Math or Pre-Calculus or Math B30, C30 is recommended) high school courses to be admitted into the pre-professional first year.